Naloxone: Other uses

 A 2003 meta-analysis of existing research showed naloxone to improve blood flow in patients with shock, including septic, cardiogenic, hemorrhagic, or spinal shock, but could not determine if this reduced patient deaths.

 Oral naloxone has been used for opioid-induced constipation (OIC).
 A 2018 meta-analysis cites 5 studies that tests it for this purpose.
 It found that medical treatment for OIC can be more efficacious than placebo, but did not look into the effect of individual treatments such as naloxone.
 As a result, no conclusion can be drawn from the study on naloxone's effectiveness for OIC.

+Naloxone and other opioid antagonists have been examined as possible treatments for dissociative disorders.
+This use predicates on the theory that dissociative disorders cause disregulation in the body's natural opioid pathways.
+A 2023 meta-analytic study found some evidence of opioid antagonists being effective against dissociative disorders, but possible publication bias and differences in testing criteria encourages additional research.

 Special populations

 Pregnancy and breastfeeding

+There are no adequate and well-controlled studies of the naloxone's use in pregnant women, much of the information on naloxone in pregnancy comes from studies on the use of naloxone and buprenorphine together, rather than the study of naloxone on its own.
+Although one study showed a possible link to preterm labor and low birth weight, but once again this study was done on women with opioid use disorder who were taking Suboxone, no studies have been done to see if treatment with naloxone for an opioid overdose can increase the chance of pregnancy-related problems.

+Naloxone is able to cross the placental barrier and may precipitate neonatal withdrawal, as such it is important for women taking opioids during pregnancy to inform their baby's healthcare providers so that they can check for symptoms of withdrawal, especially if they are taking medications for OUD.

-Whether naloxone is excreted in breast milk is unknown, however, it is not orally bioavailable and therefore is unlikely to affect a breastfeeding infant.
+Small amounts of naloxone are excreted in breast milk, however, as naloxone is poorly absorbed orally it is not orally bioavailable and therefore is unlikely to affect a breastfeeding infant.

 Children

 Naloxone can be used on infants who were exposed to intrauterine opiates administered to mothers during delivery.
 However, there is insufficient evidence for the use of naloxone to lower cardiorespiratory and neurological depression in these infants.
 Infants exposed to high concentrations of opiates during pregnancy may have CNS damage in the setting of perinatal asphyxia.
 Naloxone has been studied to improve outcomes in this population, however the evidence is currently weak.

 Intravenous, intramuscular, or subcutaneous administration of naloxone can be given to children and neonates to reverse opiate effects.
 The American Academy of Pediatrics recommends only intravenous administration as the other two forms can cause unpredictable absorption.
 After a dose is given, the child should be monitored for at least 24 hours.
 For children with low blood pressure due to septic shock, naloxone safety and effectiveness are not established.